openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 In CEO, multiple interpreters can work on the same project at the same time.
 This makes it very easy to collect data collaboratively.
 When you later download the data, each interpreter's email address will be attached to the point they collected.
 If you use CEO-SEPAL, you cannot collect this information at the time of writing.

-.. _section 4.2.3:
+.. _Section 4.2.3:

 Collecting data
 """""""""""""""

 After training and sample allocation, it is time to collect data.
 This can occur in the CEO-SEPAL interface (for smaller projects) or via CEO for larger or multi-user projects.
 Here, we will demonstrate collecting data in CEO to ensure compliance with SOP and oversight requiring interpreter names be collected for the points they collect, however the directions are largely the same for the CEO-SEPAL bridge.
 How to set up a CEO project is discussed in Exercise 4.1 Part 2.
-How to set up a CEO-SEPAL project is discussed at the end of `section 4.1.1`_.
+How to set up a CEO-SEPAL project is discussed at the end of `Section 4.1.1`_.

 Data collection by interpreters
 +++++++++++++++++++++++++++++++

 In general, data collection should include the following steps:

-1. When interpreting the samples, use an interpretation key as a guide for assessing different land use classes and transitions.
+1. When interpreting the samples, use an interpretation key as a guide for assessing different land-use classes and transitions.
 When possible, consult other interpreters and the coordinator if there are any doubts about the image interpretation.
 2. The coordinator collects the data from all interpreters at defined intervals (intervals can be defined by number of samples or by time intervals) to perform quality assurance procedures, including auxiliary data checks, cold checks and hot checks, as defined in the quality assurance section.
 3. During the data collection, the coordinator organizes regular discussions and group assessment of samples with all the interpreters to ensure a mutual understanding of the interpretation techniques.
 4. Take notes of challenges and limitations during the data collection as well as potential sources of bias during the data collection.
-If working as part of a team of collectors pass this information along to the coordinator.
+If working as part of a team of collectors, pass this information along to the coordinator.

 Data collection in CEO
 ++++++++++++++++++++++

-To collect data in CEO, navigate to the project you created in `section 4.1.2`_.
+To collect data in CEO, navigate to the project you created in `Section 4.1.2`_.
 Your screen should look like this:

 .. figure:: ../_images/workflows/area_estimation/data_collection_CEO.png
-    :alt: The data collection interface in CEO
+    :alt: The data collection interface in CEO.
     :align: center

-Click **Go to first plot.** This will take you to your first plot.
-Answer all of the questions for your first plot by clicking on the appropriate answers.
+Select **Go to first plot.** This will take you to your first plot.
+Answer all of the questions for your first plot by selecting the appropriate answers.
 If you created multiple questions, you can navigate between questions using the numbers above your question text.
-Click on :code:`Save` to save your answers and move on to the next plot.
+Select :code:`Save` to save your answers and move on to the next plot.

 .. figure:: ../_images/workflows/area_estimation/data_collection_process.png
-   :alt: The data collection process in CEO
+   :alt: The data collection process in CEO.
    :align: center

 Continue answering questions until you reach the last plot.
-When you have finished answering all of the questions, navigate to your Institution's page.
+When you have finished answering all of the questions, go to your Institution's page.

 .. note::

     Your project name should now be green, indicating that all plots have been completed.
-If it is yellow, click on the project name and answer the remaining questions.
+If it is yellow, select the project name and answer the remaining questions.

 .. figure:: ../_images/workflows/area_estimation/ceo_sepal_manual.png
    :alt: A partly completed project.
    :align: center

-Click on the :code:`S` next to the project.
+Select the :code:`S` next to the project.
 This will download your project's sample data.
 Save it to your hard drive.

 Data collection in CEO-SEPAL bridge
 +++++++++++++++++++++++++++++++++++

-For this example, navigate to the web address associated with your CEO-SEPAL bridge project.
+For this example, go to the web address associated with your CEO-SEPAL bridge project.
 It should look something like this: https://collect.earth/collection?projectId=18301&tokenKey=b1216bbb-9395-41f8-bc02-f898c98465bf.
-You must be logged out of CEO for this link to work.
+You must be signed out of CEO for this link to work.

-Click :code:`Go to first plot`.
+Select :code:`Go to first plot`.
 This will take you to your first plot.
 With the CEO-SEPAL bridge, there is only one question.
 It is “CLASS”, where you must assign the appropriate value to your point.
-The CEO-SEPAL bridge uses the names you typed in during the legend labeling stage of the Sample Design.
+The CEO-SEPAL bridge uses the names you entered during the legend labeling stage of the Sample Design.

-Click on :code:`Save` to save your answers and move on to the next plot.
+Select :code:`Save` to save your answers and move on to the next plot.

 Continue answering questions until you reach the last plot.